Eromosere/TheBlackJournal_/README.md

 This command installs the required PHP packages, needed to run the Laravel project.

-Open a new terminal window, and run the following command to install the Node.js packages needed to run this project:
+Open a new terminal window, and run the following command to install the Node modules and libraries needed to run this project:

 ```
 npm install
 ```

-This command will install the Node.js packages, some of which are dependencies needed to run the project.
+This command will install the Node modules and libraries, some of which are dependencies needed to run the project.

 ## Step 4: Create a copy of the Environment File